Energy HaleswortH

 Beware of scams, of misleading information, of commercial organisations that do not tell you about grants available.
 If in doubt, contact us and our Energy Champion.

-Criterior: Different funding options have different criterior.
+Criteria: Different funding options have different criteria.
 For example, if you are on benefits, if your income is below £30,000, if you have a life inhibiting illness, if you have an EPC of F or below, if you are using oil for heating.
 These are just examples.
 Don’t forget – our Energy Champion can help you.

 • Wall insulation